Orange-OpenSource/IoT-SAFE-APDU-library/README.md

 On Arduino, this library forwards the IoT SAFE commands from the Rich OS to the applet thanks to AT CSIM commands (which must be supported by the modem).

+Three examples are available:
+ * a basic example (without any network connection)
+ * an example establishing a mutual MQTTS connection with Orange Live Objects
+ * an example establishing a mutual MQTTS connection with Azure IoT Hub

-The Arduino LiveObjects sample uses [ArduinoBearSSL](https://github.com/arduino-libraries/ArduinoBearSSL).
+The Arduino samples use [ArduinoBearSSL](https://github.com/arduino-libraries/ArduinoBearSSL).

-The Arduino MKR NB 1500 sample has been tested over Ethernet (using an Ethernet shield and the SIM card for IoT SAFE only) as well as over cellular connectivity.
+The LiveObjects Arduino MKR NB 1500 sample has been tested over Ethernet (using an Ethernet shield and the SIM card for IoT SAFE only) as well as over cellular connectivity.

+The Azure IoT Hub Arduino MKR NB 1500 sample has been tested over cellular connectivity.

 ### Linux and PCSC lite